 • Inbox - Access copies of all VTAC emails and view the Activity Log which records changes made by you or VTAC staff.

-To navigate back to the home page, you can click the home icon or the VTAC logo.
+To navigate back to the home page, you can click the home button or the VTAC logo.

 You may be restricted from accessing certain parts of your account until preceding steps have been completed.

-The VTAC application process is the same for both current Year 12 students and non-Year 12/post-school applicants, including those considered mature-age by institutions.
+The VTAC application process is the same for both current Year 12 students and non-Year 12/post-school applicants, including those considered mature-age applicants by tertiary institutions.

 When you register and apply for courses, VTAC will determine your applicant type based on your responses.
 However, "mature-age" is not a separate applicant category.
-Instead, it is a term used in SEAS Category 1 (Special Entry Access Scheme) or more generally to describe adults returning to study.
-The application form remains the same regardless of age or study history.
+Instead, it is a term used in Equity schemes and scholarships: Personal information and location category or more generally to describe adults returning to study.
+The VTAC application form remains the same regardless of age or study history.

 Mature-Age Entry Requirements